Bill Nelson: Treasurer, Insurance Commissioner and Fire Marshal

 In 1994, Nelson announced his intention to seek the office of Treasurer, Insurance Commissioner, and Fire Marshal of Florida.
 He won the election with 52% of the vote over State Rep. Tim Ireland's 48%.
 In 1998, he won re-election to the office, again defeating Ireland.

 In 2000, Nelson announced that he would be running for the United States Senate seat held by retiring Republican Connie Mack III.
-Florida's resign-to-run law compelled Nelson to submit his resignation as Treasurer, Insurance Commissioner and Fire Marshal early in 2000 when he began to campaign for the U.S. Senate seat.
+Florida's resign-to-run law compelled Nelson to submit his resignation as Treasurer, Insurance Commissioner and Fire Marshal early in 2000 when he began to campaign for the U.S. Senate.
 He chose January 3, 2001, as the effective date of his resignation, as that was the date on which new senators would be sworn in.